yeppog/tp/docs/UserGuide.md

 - Edits the task at the specified INDEX.
 The index refers to the index number shown in the displayed task list.
 The index must be a positive integer 1,2,3 …
 - At least one of the optional fields must be provided
 - Existing values will be updated to the input values.
-When editing tags or contacts, the existing tags of the task will be removed i.e adding of tags and contact are not cumulative.
+When editing tags or contacts, the existing tags of the task will be removed i.e adding of tags and contacts are not cumulative.
 - You can remove all the task’s tags by typing `t/` without specifying any tags after it.
 This applies to contacts and `c/` as well.

 **Example:**